 2. Schedules help build confidence.

 A workout schedule makes it super easy to track progress and growth.
 It will help you focus your efforts and provide consistency.
+Even if you’re not a runner you should schedule effectively.
+If you are struggling with this, an online personal trainer like Nathan Robinson could be helpful.

 3. Schedules make it easy to review what works.